l0westbob/crunchy-cli/README.md

 #!/usr/bin/env bash

 ## Start ##
-# Create a new download directory if it does'nt exist yet
+# Create a new download directory if it doesn't exist yet
 mkdir -p one-piece
 # Change directory to download directory
 cd one-piece